 What are the Accommodation Options?

 Most of the places we stay are in good quality hotels with a few excellent B&B’s.
-You can choose to share a twin (or a double room if your with your partner) which is £1395 per person or you can choose the single room option which is £1745 per person or sole occupancy of a double room which is £1895.
-All of the rooms are en-suite.
+You can choose to share a twin (or a double room if your with your partner) or you can choose the single room option or sole occupancy of a double room which.

 Throughout the tour we stay in 10 different locations and most of the time we will all be in the same hotel however there are a couple of times where the group is split and we use 2 or 3 smaller B&B’s.